aimms/documentation/webui/upload-widget.rst

 .. tip::

 	If you need to use folder names in your model, use forward slashes to separate them.
-This ensures that your project will be able to be executed on a Linux server
+This ensures that your project will be able to be executed on a Linux server.

 Miscellaneous
 -------------